k-gifford/fyp/README.md

 Implementing the control using Python.

 The aim is to improve vehicle throughput in junctions and to reduce overall waiting times for vehicles at junctions.

+# Currently

+Implementing SCOOT in the city-centre scenario